 PPM Industries is one of those names you have likely never heard of, yet chances are bodyshops the land over have used its masking products at some stage or another.
 Now, with its own Q1 range of adhesive products making inroads into the UK market, we thought it was time to find out more.

 PPM Industries first entered the adhesive tape sector in 1969 when now chairman, Bepi Pellegrini identified a gap in the market and acquired a small tape manufacturing business in northern Italy.
-From these humble beginnings the business grew and by the late 1980s, with two manufacturing sites in operation, it had attracted the attention of multinational organisation 3M.
-In 1988 the business was sold to 3M to create 3M Italy and Bepi, as the anti-competition agreement contract stipulated, withdrew from the tape manufacturing business scene.
+From these humble beginnings the business grew and by the late 1980s, with two manufacturing sites in operation, it had attracted the attention of a competitor, multinational corporation 3M.
+In 1988 the business was sold to the market competitor 3M to create 3M Italy and Bepi, as the anti-competition agreement contract stipulated, withdrew from the tape manufacturing business scene.

 However, having served his time in exile, in 1993 Bepi was back and started manufacturing adhesive tapes again from scratch.
 The crucial difference this time round however, was that PPM very much became a specialist manufacturer, focusing its attentions on two key products areas – masking tape and duct tape – and supplying to some of the biggest names in the business.